mwmayerle/new_phax_machine/README.md

 ## User Guide/Walkthrough
 After initial setup is complete, an email will be sent to the address in the "ADMIN_EMAIL" field inviting the admin to set their password and finish setting up their account.
 The admin will then be redirected to the fax numbers page.

+### Admin Functions
 #### Fax Numbers Page
 The Fax Numbers page displays a table of all fax numbers in the admin's account, the organization the fax number is linked to, an optional label, the date the fax number was provisioned, the location of the fax number, and whether or not the fax number has a 'callback_url' assigned to it.
 Fax numbers with an assigned callback_url will not work with Phax Machine.
-To manage callback_url's assigned to your fax numbers, head over to your [phone numbers page](https://console.phaxio.com/phone_numbers) in your Phaxio account.
+To manage callback_url's assigned to your fax numbers, head over to your [phone numbers page](https://console.phaxio.com/phone_numbers) in your Phaxio account, and then reload the Fax Numbers page when you're done editing your changes.
 Fax numbers with an assigned callback_url will be at the bottom of the fax numbers table.
+In the example below, several lines have already been labeled.

 ![FaxNumberPage](https://raw.githubusercontent.com/mwmayerle/new_phax_machine/master/app/assets/images/faxnumberpage.png)